 Breadth of experience

-Cathy has worked mainly in the areas of human health and agriculture, and has written just about everything:
+Cathy has worked mainly in the areas of agriculture and human health, and over the years has written just about everything:

 - Book chapters, lectures, scientific journal articles, conference posters, literature reviews, research grant applications, guides for clinical practice, evidence-based self-help guides.